rescript-lang/tree-sitter-rescript/README.md

 This will make `TSInstall rescript` globally available.
 For more persistent approach you should add this parser to your Lua configuration.

 Default configuration detects `.res` and `.resi` files.
-You can confirm that it's correctly installed by using [`nvim-treesitter/playground`](https://github.com/nvim-treesitter/playground) and invoking `TSPlaygroundToggle` when you are in the ReScript file.
+You can confirm that it's correctly installed by invoking `:InspectTree` when you are in the ReScript file.

 - Notice that by default you will not see the highlighting!
 To enable highlighting, you will need to install this package either as a dependency or directly.